LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Also look for any repitition.
 The benefit of adding them to methods also allows to you verify their arguments in a single place.

-### 5. Assertion density should average 2 with assertions having no side effects and always boolean
+### 5. There shall be minimally an average of 2 assertions per function with assertions containing no side-effects and must be boolean

 If for what ever reason you hate all the other rules this rule you can't hate.
 Assertions act on your assumptions.
 The point is to act on behavior that **should** never happen in real execution.
 The question people have is why have a check for something that shouldn't happen?
 Well programmers make mistakes which often time only show up later, or bugs are hidden due to how logic is laid out.
+Code also changes in development, so assertions can help enforce the new assumptions.
 Unit testing can help find errors, but the problem with unit tests is that you would need to write the test.
-Especially when it comes to the nitty gritty testing, you may not test that behavior.
+You probably won't write a test for something that should never happen.
 This isn't to say that unit tests are not useful; you should use both assertions and unit testing.
-Your unit tests test expected and unexpected behavior, and your assertions will catch what should never happen.
+Your unit tests test expected and unexpected behavior, and your assertions will test your assumptions.

 So where do you use assertions?
 - verify pre-conditions of functions